samuelsylvander/vadsbo_dimmerguiden/README.md

 ### Changes to project_template.json

+-   add `room_templates` to be able to easily generate new rooms

 -   rename `"project types"` to `project_templates`, partly to remove the space so we can use dot notation

 -   `sensor.options.yes/no` --> does this need to be nested inside rooms?
 We need to be able to access the options with/without a sensor easily.